Framework-R-D/phlex-design/doc/ch_conceptual_design/hofs/windows.rst

 |                                       | :math:`label: \one \rightarrow L`                       |                      |
 +---------------------------------------+---------------------------------------------------------+----------------------+

-One of the unique capabilities of Phlex is to execute an algorithm on data products that belong to adjacent data-product sets (see :numref:`ch_conceptual_design/registration:Data Products from Adjacent Data-Product Sets`).
+One of the unique capabilities of Phlex is to execute an algorithm on data products that belong to adjacent data cells (see :numref:`ch_conceptual_design/registration:Data Products from Adjacent Data Cells`).
 The workflow in :numref:`workflow` shows a such a node :math:`\textit{window(make\_tracks)}`, which is presented with pairs of :math:`\textit{GoodHits}` data products, with each data product in the pair belonging to adjacent `APA`\ s.
-It is the user-provided :math:`adj` function which determines whether two data-product sets are adjacent.
+It is the user-provided :math:`adj` function which determines whether two data cells are adjacent.

 For simplicity, imagine that each `APA` identifier (i.e. member of the set :math:`\iset{\text{APA}}`) can be represented as an integer.
 A straightforward :math:`adj` implementation might be to group the :math:`\textit{GoodHits}` data products from `APA`\ s with consecutive numbers: